 There are two different but closely related topics covered here: How to use Terraform, and how to use the Azure Provider.

 The tutorial begins with a introduction to Terraform basics.
-As you progress through the guide you'll modify a configuration step-by-step until you have explored all of the core parts of a Terraform configuration.
-You'll learn basic HCL (Hashicorp Configuration Language) syntax, and how to use modules, remote backends, outputs, and provisioners.
+As you progress through the track, you'll modify a configuration step-by-step until you have explored all of the core parts of a Terraform configuration.
+You'll learn basic HCL (HashiCorp Configuration Language) syntax, remote backends, outputs, and provisioners.

 Along the way we'll explore the Azure Provisioner (azurerm) for Terraform.
 Azurerm provides a declarative interface for managing Azure resources with Terraform.
 Azurerm lets you create, modify, and delete Azure resources in a Terraform configuration.
 The sample configuration creates a new resource group, VNET, subnet, NIC, etc, and then deploys a Linux VM.

-At the end of this guide we'll list additional resources for using Terraform with Azure.
+At the end of this track we'll list additional resources for using Terraform with Azure.

 An Azure account.
 If you don't have an Azure account, create one now.
 This tutorial can be completed using only the services included in an Azure free account.
 You need to have at least Contributor role in the subscription to create and manage infrastructure for the tutorial.